codescrum/rails-template-docker-experiments/README.md

-# CODESCRUM RAILS TEMPLATE
+# RAILS TEMPLATE

-A base template for deploying Rails applications.
+A base template for deploying Rails applications used by Codescrum.

 ## ESSENTIAL VERSIONS